nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 You can remove any module or personal task that you added to your timetable using this command.

-For example: If you have CS2113T module already added to your timetable.
-You can type `delete CS2113T` to remove this module from your timetable.
+For example: If you have CS2113T module already added to your timetable then you can type `delete CS2113T` to remove this module from your timetable.

 ```shell